cs264sp25-homework/team-01/PROPOSAL.md

 1. Ability to share with friends via email - this would be a read-only view of the document with the option to create your own copy in our application (tertiary feature (#1)
 2. Save notes as PDF to desktop (tertiary feature #2)
+3. Search for text in all notes
+4. Left align text by default
+5. Update the chatbot to also pass in semantically searched relevent content from other notes not just the current open note

 #### Deliverables: